loopbackio/loopback-next/docs/site/Extension-point-and-extensions.md

   custom name
 - `@extensions`: injects a getter function to access extensions to the target extension point
+- `@extensions.view`: injects a context view to access extensions to the target extension point.
+The view can be listened for context events.
+- `@extensions.list`: injects an array of extensions to the target extension point.
+The list is fixed when the injection is done and it does not add or remove extensions afterward.
 - `extensionFilter`: creates a binding filter function to find extensions for the named extension point
 - `extensionFor`: creates a binding template function to set the binding to be